sushma110396/document-processing-system/README.md

 2. **Storage**: File is uploaded to AWS S3, metadata is saved to PostgreSQL.
 3. **Text Extraction**: AWS Lambda function extracts text using AWS Textract.
 4. **Indexing**: Extracted text is indexed using Lucene for fast retrieval.
-5. **Search**: User can search across all their documents using full-text search.
+5. **Search**: User can perform full-text and fuzzy keyword searches across all their documents using Apache Lucene.
 6. **Download**: Documents are available for download from S3.
+7. **View**: User can view the documents that he uploaded.

 ## Deployment